jim-rhoades/Anagram/README.md

 - ignore spaces (given the strings "Mia" and "I am", the function should return true)

 ### Why?
 During a job interview I was given a "whiteboard" code challenge with this problem.
-After the interview I was curious and wanted to find a quick way of solving it with large strings.
+After the interview I was curious and wanted to find a way to solve it that performed well with large strings.

 Some ideas came from various members of the [iOS Developers Slack group](https://ios-developers.io).